lennart-benschop/agon-forth/forth16/README.md

 Agon Z80 FORTH is cross-compiled (meta-compiled) from FORTH.
 Originally it was cross-compiled from gforth (a FORTH running under Linux), but the tools are designed such that they can also run from Agon Z80 FORTH itself.
-It can be corss-compiled in both ways.
+It can be cross-compiled in both ways.

 Compiling occurs in two stages:
 - The cross-compile stage will produce a bare-bones FORTH system called